 This is a common point of confusion, and it’s easy to see why.
 The truth is a little more nuanced.
 While Medigap plans are standardized by the government, they aren’t all the same.
 There are 10 distinct plans, labeled with letters like G and N, each offering different levels of coverage.
 The key thing to remember is that a Plan G from one company must offer the exact same benefits as a Plan G from another.
 What isn’t identical is the price.
 Insurance companies can charge very different monthly premiums for the same lettered plan, which is why it’s so important to compare your options carefully.

-Myth: “Plan F is still the best option.”
+Myth: “Plan F is still the best plan available.”

 You may hear friends or family who have been on Medicare for a while talk about how great Plan F is.
 And they’re not wrong—it was famous for its comprehensive coverage.
 However, a federal law changed things for new enrollees.
 If you became eligible for Medicare on or after January 1, 2020, you can no longer purchase Plan F. For anyone new to Medicare, Plan G is now the go-to choice and a strong alternative that offers nearly identical coverage.
 The only significant difference is that you have to pay your annual Part B deductible yourself with Plan G.